withertech/SteamScraper/docs/REGIONS.md

 * dk
 * asi

 So if your files are named like `Game Name (Europe).zip`, there's no need to configure regions manually.
-Skyscraper will recognize `Europe` and add it to the top of the internal region priority list.
+Steamscraper will recognize `Europe` and add it to the top of the internal region priority list.
 If info or media isn't found for the auto-detected region, it will move down the list and check the next region on the list until it finds one that has data for the requested resource.

 ### Default region prioritization
-Skyscraper's default internal region priority list is as follows.
+Steamscraper's default internal region priority list is as follows.
 Topmost region has highest priority and so forth.
 * User-specified region set with `--region REGION` or `region="REGION"`
 * If no user-specified region is set, the [auto-detected](REGIONS.md#region-auto-detection) region will be added here
 * eu